Easy and Fun Kindergarten Spelling Words List

 - Other Most Repetitive Words

 Kindergarten kids should be able to spell their own names.
-That is one of the most primary things to be learnt by children.
+That is one of the most primary things to be learned by children.

 Kindergarten kids are expected to know how to spell numbers from zero to ten.